 “The principal will call all the relevant departments to address the issues on the memorandum.
 We will then have a date where we will call your student delegation with the responses and solutions.
 We are aware of the concerns as the management,” said Zondi.

 College management and students agreed to meet on Thursday to get feedback on their memorandum.

 NSFAS did not respond to questions by the time of publication.
 The protests continued on Tuesday morning.
 TOJ

-This article was first published by GroundUp on Wednesday, Feature image: Students from five campuses in Pietermaritzburg protested at the gates of the TVET College central office on Monday.
+This article was first published by GroundUp on Wednesday, Feature image consists of students from five campuses in Pietermaritzburg protesting at the gates of the TVET College central office on Monday.
 The students say they will continue picketing until they are paid outstanding NSFAS fees and accommodation is provided for students.
-Image courtesy to Nompendulo Ngubane.
+Feature image courtesy to Nompendulo Ngubane.